IGUHealth/IGUHealth/packages/docs/docs/intro.md

 ## Start the server

-Setup a database on your postgres server and provide the following environment variables to the server
+Create a database on your postgres instance and then provide the following environment variables to the iguhealth server

 | name                   | description                        | required | defaults  |
 | ---------------------- | ---------------------------------- | -------- | --------- |